-- Seven Devils Clever, a young Lunar Exalt of the Changing Moon caste in Exalted, a tabletop RPG from White Wolf.
+- Seven Devils Clever, a young Lunar Exalt of the Changing Moon caste and with a fox as her totem in Exalted, a tabletop RPG from White Wolf.

 - The Pathfinder Campaign Setting Dragon Empires Gazetteer introduced kitsune as a playable race.
 They can shift between their true humanoid fox form and a specific human one, can gain the abilities to outright change into foxes or humans they have met, have some degree of innate magical ability, and tend to be neutrally-aligned tricksters.
 However, only nogitsune (kitsune women who have been possessed by spirit oni and corrupted into murderous vamps) have been confirmed to have multiple tails.

 - The Pathfinder Advanced Race Guide includes a new Kitsune-Only Feat called Magical Tail that gives the Kitsune a new tail each time it's taken and a new magical ability to go along with it.

 - The card game Kitsune: Of Foxes and Fools has the players taking the roles of kitsune inflicting karma on sinful humans (fools) by way of "tricks" in order to gain tails.
 Or they could scheme against one another instead.

 - Vulpix and Ninetales are quite explicitly based on kitsune, complete with the supernatural powers and tendency to curse people who tick them off.